cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-license.md

 ## License Expiration

-After trial license expiration user will not be able to access most of the Cloudify REST APIs and neither Cloudify CLI nor Cloudify Console will be operational.
+When a trial license is expired the REST API, Cloudify CLI and Cloudify Console will stop being operational.

-License Edition and tag (Expired or Trial) can be observed in Cloudify Console ath the bottom left part of the screen:
+License Edition and tag (Expired or Trial) can be viewed in Cloudify Console at the upper left part of the screen:

 * Valid trial license, edition: 'Spire'